Imagine…

 You can prevent this by thinning out your seedlings when the first leaves appear.

-If they’re already in individual pots or cells and they get crowded before they’re ready to pot up, plan to use larger containers next time to keep them farther apart from the start.
+If your seedlings suffer from overcrowding, plan to use larger containers next time and space them farther apart from the start.

 Pro tip: Take your seedling trays off the heat mat once your seeds have sprouted.

-Heating mats are a great way to germinate seeds quickly but don’t use them after your seeds have germinated unless you’re growing your seedlings in a cold room.
+Heat mats are a great way to germinate seeds faster.
+But don’t use them after your seeds have germinated unless you’re growing your seedlings in a cold room.

-Some seeds require high temperatures to germinate well.
+Some seeds require warm soil to germinate well.

 But many seedlings will have a rapid growth spurt and get leggy when they’re kept too warm.

-So, germinate your seeds at the temperature range recommended on the packet, and then take your seedling trays off the heat mat once your seeds have sprouted.
+So, germinate your seeds at the temperature range recommended on the packet, and then take your seedlings off the heat mat once your seeds have sprouted.

-4. Lack of air movement can contribute to legginess.
+4. Stagnant air (lack of wind) can contribute to legginess.

 Seeds that germinate outside get the benefit of being strengthened by the wind.